High-risk situations are the enemy of sobriety. They are all around us and can pop up at any time.

 Our inside state is not all that drives us.
 If we listen, our bodies also tell us a lot.

-Recovering addicts know the power of the acronym HALT.
-The letters stand for hungry, angry, lonely and tired.
+People in 12 Sep programs know the power of the acronym HALT.
+The letters stand for hungry, angry, lonely, and tired.
 These physical and emotional states can make us naturally vulnerable to our cunning enemy of addiction.

 Taking your temperature throughout your day helps you to halt and see how you are feeling, both physically and emotionally.
 Knowing how you feel will affect your thoughts, which, subsequently, affect your actions: avoidance or self-indulgence.